omniatareklotfy/APIs-FWD/README.md

 ## FWD API Automation Testing
 ### Firstly, there are 2 projects (Test fakerestapi.azurewebsites APIs , Test TRELLO REST APIs)
+-- You can follow the Test Cases from the Test Cases File

 ### First One (Test fakerestapi.azurewebsites APIs)
 - Go to this website http://fakerestapi.azurewebsites.net/index.html